Lehigh University

 Lehigh University (LU) is a private research university in Bethlehem, Pennsylvania, United States.
 The university was established in 1865 by businessman Asa Packer.
 Lehigh University's undergraduate programs have been coeducational since the 1971-72 academic year.
 As of 2022, the university had 5,911 undergraduate students and 1,781 graduate students.
+The university is classified as "Doctoral Universities R1: Very High Research Activity".